Charlevoix Emmet History ~ Honoring the Military

 Click PLAY to begin the slideshow below:

-The slideshow below, which may be paused for reading, includes the obituaries for the 31 of the 37 names on the 1923 WWI memorial, in alphabetical order, as listed on the above plaque.
+which may be paused for reading, includes the obituaries for the 31 of the 37 names on the 1923 WWI memorial, in alphabetical order, as listed on the above plaque.

 Regarding the slideshow of obituaries above: No obituaries were found for the following four names listed on the plaque.
 If anyone has a document about the following men, please contact the webmaster.